Algorithm Vs Program

 Algorithm

-An algorithm is a set of finite, step-by-step rules or instructions to convert inputs to outputs.
-It is simple and effective.
+An algorithm is a set of finite, step-by-step rules or instructions used to convert input into output.

 .